 Since Bayh-Dole was enacted in 1980, public-private partnerships have resulted in about 200 drugs and vaccines that are fighting disease both here and abroad because of the law.
 If you’ve used Allegra for allergies or Lyrica for fibromyalgia or synthetic Taxol as a chemotherapeutic agent or some hepatitis B vaccines, you are benefiting from public sector research inventions from universities and hospitals.
 And those are just four of the tens of thousands of inventions that have arisen from public sector research.

 Post hoc, ergo propter hoc.
 Just because something happens after something else does not mean the later thing was caused by the former thing.
 Our AUTM CEO does a switcheroo.
-He talks about things happening after Bayh-Dole and attributes them to Bayh-Dole without ever indicating how many of these “public-private partnership” (I think he means exclusive patent licenses) involve government funding under Bayh-Dole’s standard patent rights clause?
+He talks about things happening after Bayh-Dole and wants us to attribute them to Bayh-Dole.
+So he never indicates how many of these “public-private partnerships” involve government funding under Bayh-Dole’s standard patent rights clause or an exclusive patent license.
 He won’t say–and he probably doesn’t know–and he appears not to care whether he knows.
+He wants his listeners to make the fallacious connection.
 AUTM’s licensing survey doesn’t even track which inventions were made with government support–that’s how scary Bayh-Dole is to AUTM.
 AUTM won’t even collect the data that would support its brave assertions about Bayh-Dole’s unleashed power.

 Reality: Since 1981, universities and their allied foundations have obtained around 124,000 US utility patents, of which about 51,000 recite federal funding, or about 41%.
 Isn’t that interesting–if universities receive 60% (on, ahem, average) of their research funding from the federal government, why do only 40% of their patents recite federal support?
-But think of the sheer scale of the patenting–from 124,000 patents, 200 drugs–and even that count is sketchy, plus Google’s page rank patent.
-Is this crazy.
+Or, think of the sheer scale of the patenting and the paltry claimed result–from 124,000 patents, 200 drugs–and even that count is sketchy.
+Is this crazy?
 These same folks (or their policy parents) complained that the federal government owned 28,000 patents on inventions that were mostly available to everyone and thus weren’t being properly commercialized.
-Now universities hold nearly 100,000 more patents than the federal government did, and has “commercialized” on the order of 0.5% of them.
+Now universities hold nearly 100,000 more patents than the federal government did, and have “commercialized” on the order of 0.5% of them.
 Does this look like an approach that is “unleashing” anything?
-Think of it, universities have spent at least a billion dollars just on patent work, not counting all the salaries for licensing officers and millions in infringement lawsuits and suing their own inventors.
+Think of it: universities have spent at least a billion dollars just on patent work, not counting all the salaries for licensing officers and millions in infringement lawsuits and suing their own inventors.
 That billion comes out of the public “return on investment.”
-Someone has been living large, but sure as heck doesn’t appear to be the “public.”
+Someone has been living large, but it sure as heck doesn’t appear to be the “public.”

 We never see a list of the 200 drugs or any evidence of the government role in supporting the research behind those drugs.
 We never see that these drugs have come about as a “result” of the law.
-And if 200 monopoly-priced drugs in 35 years for somewhere around a trillion dollars is all we have got for our “investment,” we have been royally screwed.
-And for all that, the Hepatitis B vaccine was invented prior to Bayh-Dole, so that’s 199.
+And if 200 monopoly-priced drugs in 35 years for somewhere around a trillion dollars of federal research is all we have got for our “investment,” we have been royally screwed.
+And for all that, the Hepatitis B vaccine was invented prior to Bayh-Dole, so that list should be 199.
 Allegra (fexofenadine) appears to have been developed by companies.
 28 US patents have “fexofenadine” in their abstract; one of these patents is assigned to WARF, a university-affiliated licensing agent, for a method that involves the use of fexofenadine–not its invention.
-Perhaps there’s an angle for government funding and university patenting–there are 2975 US patents with “fexofenadine” somewhere, and 113 have a government funding statement, and 83 of these appear to involve a university, foundation, or institute.
+Perhaps there’s an angle for government funding and university patenting–there are 2,975 US patents with “fexofenadine” somewhere, and 113 have a government funding statement, and 83 of these appear to involve a university, foundation, or institute.
 That’s 83 of 2975, the earliest of which issues four years after fexofenadine was approved as a drug.
 I’m just not seeing that university patenting played any significant role in the development of fexofenadine.
-That’s 198.
+The list is 198.
 We could go on this way a long time.

 In fact, two new products are created every day based on those inventions from a wide range of disciplines.
 Google to laser cataract surgery to even the Honeycrisp apple you might have eaten for lunch yesterday.